 When you’re married, you are literally living with your best friend, but like every scorn roommate knows, things don’t always end well.
 Sure it’s fun to binge Suits on Hulu and jam out to J.Balvin while eating a sleeve of Chips Ahoy (if you choose Oreos over CA we can’t be friends), but things aren’t always fun and games.
-When you are stressed about work, on a deadline or just plain burned out – you need to be alone and that’s okay!
-Here are the key questions that I get about being married when it comes to alone time:
+When you are stressed about work, on a deadline, or just plain burned out – you need to be alone and that’s okay!
+Here are the key questions that I get about alone time in marriage.

 When you’re home together, how do you find private time?

 This isn’t a one size fits all question because everyone is different and every relationship is different.
 You need to apply the same rules that you would for general communication here: be kind, be respectful, listen before you speak.
 Asking for time to recharge is completely acceptable.
 Saying “I’m sick of you, I’m going to Vegas with my friends for a week” – is not.
-Asking for alone time can feel strange, especially in a new-er relationship.
+Asking for alone time can feel strange, especially in a newer relationship.
 Remember to make the conversation about why you need time away vs. why you need to be away from your partner.
-Self care is important but communicating with your partner is important too.
+Self-care is important, but mindful communication with your partner is important too.

 DISH!
 Do you look at each other’s phones or have any rules about snooping?